 History of origin

-Description of the breed gampr (Armenian wolfhound)
+Description of the breed gampr (Armenian Wolfhound)

 Wool and possible colors

-Education and training
+Upbringing and training

 Care and health

 Gampr is a working dog who has worked for centuries alongside a person living in harsh conditions.
 Therefore, the dog is unpretentious and does not need special care.
 However, this does not mean that you can forget about the dog.

 Thick and dense undercoat requires combing, especially often it is necessary to do during seasonal molting.
 It is necessary to bathe dogs as they are polluted.
 If the dog does not have the opportunity to grind the claws naturally on a hard surface, then they must be trimmed and inspected to avoid cracks and delamination, injuries to the pads.

 If the ears are not cropped, then they also need to periodically inspect and clean.
 Require care and cleaning the dog's teeth.
 Puppies for this procedure must be taught from an early age.